This is a draft document for a system in preparation

 Crematogaster borneensisevery time, then that is fine.

-Taxon type: This column tells us the taxonomic type of the named taxon, which is usually the taxonomic level.
+Taxon type: This column must provide the taxonomic type of the named taxon, which is usually the taxonomic level.
 For example, the taxon Pongo pygmaeus would be of type

 Speciesand the taxon Formicidae would be of type